Or, how I ended up wearing hurache sandals next to Silvino Cubesare Quimare.

 It has been proven over and over that humans thrive on a wide variety of diets, from all vegetables to all meat, from low fat to all fat, from all greens to all oranges . . .
 And that yes, ultimately a diet of moderation in all things should keep most humans healthy and happy.

 But the reality is that most of us are pretty far out of balance to start with.
-Our guts are damaged from a lifetime of chronic dehydration and processed foods and our blood sugar is whacked out from our caffeine, sugar and snack habit.
+Our guts are damaged from a lifetime of chronic dehydration, processed foods and antibiotics.
+Our blood sugar is whacked out from our caffeine, sugar and snack habits.
 Our metabolism is a train wreck of stress and over or under eating and training.
-This is where a temporarily austere diet correction can be very helpful.
-One that let’s you heal your guts, balance your blood sugar and reset your metabolism.
-Then moderation in all things might become a perfect and healthy, sustainable option for you.
+Which is why a temporarily austere diet correction, such as a Spring Cleanse can be very helpful.
+One that let’s you heal your gut, balance your blood sugar and reset your metabolism so that you can thrive even when your diet isn’t perfect.

 Bring yourself back into balance

 Plan 1 is for those who are run-down, tired, weaker than normal, get cold easily, don’t like to fuss about food, nursing mothers (baby is at least 12 months old), and vegetarians and vegans.
 This plan includes eating the traditional Ayurvedic kitchari mono-diet (a specially spiced one-pot-meal of warm mung beans and rice) for 7-10 days.
-You will also take gentle liver cleansing herbs and teas, and enjoy a vegetable-rich diet before and after your week of kitchari, with the option of ending with a 70% raw food kick.
+You will also take gentle liver cleansing herbs and teas, and enjoy a vegetable-rich diet before and after your week of kitchari.

 Both plans are complimented by the use of traditional Ayurvedic herbs and spices and a daily self-care routine.